iterative/dvc.org/content/docs/start/experiments/building-pipelines.md

 commands which gets to some desired result.
 This is called a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

-Let's create 2 stages chained to the outputs of `data_split`, one for training and the other for evaluating the model:
+Let's create 2 additional stages one for training and the other for evaluating the model:

 ```cli
 $ dvc stage add -n train \